WHC Wezep

 The turn of

-finishes in the league.
+the millennium saw the club consolidate.
 Following the restructuring of the leagues in 2010-11, WHC

 through the play-offs under trainer Wiljan Mossing Holsteyn.